ircdocs/modern-irc/index.md

 Servers SHOULD gracefully handle messages over the 512-bytes limit.
 They may:

-* Send an error numeric back.
+* Send an error numeric back, preferably {% numeric ERR_INPUTTOOLONG %}
 * Truncate on the 510th byte (and add `\r\n` at the end) or, preferably, on the last UTF-8 character or grapheme that fits.
 * Ignore the message or close the connection – but this may be confusing to users of buggy clients.